hafsa-ali-data-analyst/airbnb-data-analysis/README.md

 ## 📌 Overview

-An end-to-end data analytics project using the Airbnb Open Dataset to analyze pricing patterns, room-type distribution, property availability, booking policies, host-related attributes, and customer ratings.
+An end-to-end data analytics project using the Airbnb Open Dataset to analyze pricing patterns, room-type distribution, property availability, booking policies, host-related attributes and customer ratings.

-The project combines **Excel for data cleaning, SQL for business analysis, and Tableau for interactive visualization**, transforming raw listing data into business-oriented insights for the short-term rental market.
+The project combines **Excel for data cleaning, SQL for business analysis and Tableau for interactive visualization**, transforming raw listing data into business-oriented insights for the short-term rental market.

 ---

 ## 🎯 Objective

-The objective of this project was to analyze Airbnb listing data to identify patterns in **pricing, room types, availability, booking policies, and customer ratings**, and translate these findings into actionable business insights for hosts and hospitality stakeholders.
+The objective of this project was to analyze Airbnb listing data to identify patterns in **pricing, room types, availability, booking policies and customer ratings**, and translate these findings into actionable business insights for hosts and hospitality stakeholders.

 ---